-The company announced an upward revision to its full-year earnings forecast for FY03/24 at the time of the 1H results announcement on November 7, 2023.
-Note that the company changed its listing market from the Prime Market to the

-Standard Market on October 20, 2023.
+The company raised its full-year earnings forecast for FY03/24 when it announced its 1H results on November 7, 2023.
+The company maintained this revised forecast with the announcement of the Q3 results in February 6, 2024.
+Note that the company changed its listing market from the Prime Market to the Standard Market on October 20, 2023.